dingusagar/namespace/README.md

 # Fake News Detection

+(work in progress)

-As of now this is a basic app decentralises journalism to people and tries to filter fake news based on many small parameters
+As of now this is a basic app that  decentralises journalism to people and tries to filter fake news based on many small parameters